jaxxstorm/pulumi-azurenative-workshop/README.md

 # pulumi-azurenative-workshop

-This workshops guides you through using Pulumi's []
+This workshops guides you through using Pulumi's [Azure Native](https://www.pulumi.com/docs/intro/cloud-providers/azure/) provider.

 Before you can use the workshop, there are some steps you need to take.